beschulz/kyototycoon/README.md

 Swig wrapper for the Kyoto Tycoon RemoteDB class.

 This project was created, because [pykt](https://github.com/mopemope/pykt) seems to be outdated and no longer maintained.
 The performance is quite good, it even outperformes pykt slightly.

+It should be easily possible to generate binding for other languages as well.

 # Documentation